Exponentially Closed Fields and the Conjecture on Intersections with Tori: The class

 \subsection{Saturation over the kernel}

 We give a stronger version of SEAC, incorporating some saturation. \begin{defn} Let $\lambda$ be an infinite cardinal.
-An ELA-field $F$ is said to satisfy $\lambda$-SEAC iff, whenever $V$ is a rotund, additively and multiplicatively free subvariety of $G^n$ defined over $F$ and of dimension $n$, and $A$ is a subset of $F$ with $|A| < \lambda$, then there is $\xbar$ in $F$ such that $(\xbar,e^\xbar) \in V$ and is generic in $V$ over $A$. \end{defn}
+An ELA-field $F$ is said to satisfy $\lambda$-SEAC if and only if, whenever $V$ is a rotund, additively and multiplicatively free subvariety of $G^n$ defined over $F$ and of dimension $n$, and $A$ is a subset of $F$ with $|A| < \lambda$, then there is $\xbar$ in $F$ such that $(\xbar,e^\xbar) \in V$ and is generic in $V$ over $A$. \end{defn}

 Note that $\aleph_0$-SEAC is the same as SEAC, and that $\aleph_1$-SEAC is incompatible with the Countable Closure Property.